 We then study the limit shape of the dimer configurations when the mesh size of the graph goes to zero, and show that the height function converges a deterministic function with an explicit formula.
 We then find the equation of the frozen boundary, and show that the frozen boundary is again a cloud curve (similar results was obtained in~\cite{KO07} for the hexagonal lattice, and obtained in~\cite{bk} for the square grid), whose number of tangent points to the bottom boundary depend not only on the number of segments with distinct boundary conditions on the bottom boundary, but also on the size of the period of edge weights.
-In particular, given our assignments of edge weights, the liquid region is a simply-connected domain, i.e. there are no ``floating bubbles'' in the liquid region.
+In particular, given our assignments of edge weights, the liquid region is a simply-connected domain, i.e.\ there are no ``floating bubbles'' in the liquid region.
 We then study the fluctuations of non-rescaled height function, and show that after a homeomorphism from the liquid region to the upper half plane, the law of non-rescaled height fluctuations are given in the limit by the Gaussian free field.
 This extends the framework in which such a result is available for non-flat boundary conditions.
 See~\cite{BF14,MD1} for the first results of this type, and~\cite{MD2} for another method to show that a large class of models have this kind of fluctuations.
 We also study the distribution of present edges joining a row with odd index to a row with even index above it, and show that near the top boundary, these edges have the same distribution as the eigenvalues of a GUE random matrix, which was established in~\cite{OR06} for plane partitions and in~\cite{JN06} for the Aztec diamond.
 In~\cite{zl1,zl2}, the case when the periodic edge weights decay polynomially with respect to the size of the graph is investigated, the liquid region is proved to split to finitely many disconnected components, and the height fluctuation in each component of the liquid region is proved to be an independent Gaussian free field in the scaling limit.